zurustar/xylitol4/design.md

 Server transactions emit a TU event the first time they observe a new request branch.
 Subsequent retransmissions are intercepted and satisfied using the last stored response without re-invoking upper layers.
+The transaction layer also implements the SIP timers that govern server-side retransmission and expiry:
+Timer G is approximated by the background cleanup ticker and causes previously sent final responses (3xx–6xx) to be retransmitted with exponential backoff until Timer H elapses (64*T1).
+When an ACK is observed for a non-2xx INVITE response the transaction transitions into the confirmed state and swaps to Timer I (T4) so the retransmission loop is cancelled while still retaining the transaction long enough to absorb any stray ACK retransmissions.
+Non-INVITE server transactions arm Timer J (64*T1) after issuing their final response so cached answers remain available to satisfy request retransmissions until the timer fires.
+Timer H (and Timer J for non-INVITE flows) also act as the upper bound for keeping terminated transactions around, complementing the generic TTL eviction used for cache management.

-Client transactions keep the same shared data and additionally record the originating server transaction ID;
-this `serverTxID` is included with TU notifications so that responses received from far-end servers can be routed back to the waiting downstream transaction, even when multiple forks are active for the same dialog-less request.
+Client transactions keep the same shared data and additionally record the originating server transaction ID; this `serverTxID` is included with TU notifications so that responses received from far-end servers can be routed back to the waiting downstream transaction, even when multiple forks are active for the same dialog-less request.
+Client-side timers mirror RFC 3261 as well:
+INVITE transactions retransmit the request using Timer A (T1 with exponential backoff capped at T2) until a provisional response arrives, arm Timer B (64*T1) to detect upstream timeouts, and start Timer C (3 minutes) so the proxy can cancel stalled forks.
+When a non-2xx final response is forwarded upstream the transaction remains alive for Timer D (32 seconds) to absorb repeated final responses, while 2xx responses terminate immediately.
+Non-INVITE client transactions retransmit with Timer E (T1 doubling to T2), fail with Timer F (64*T1), and linger under Timer K (T4) after the final response so late retransmissions can be ignored without recreating state.
+Timer expirations now generate the expected 408 responses towards downstream transactions and Timer C causes an automatic CANCEL to be issued upstream before notifying the TU.

+To prevent unbounded growth of the server transaction cache, each entry now expires after roughly one SIP timer cycle (64*T1).
+A background ticker in the transaction layer periodically evicts expired transactions, ensuring memory is returned once retransmissions cease while still allowing duplicates to be answered from the cached response during the retention window.

 ## Proxy Core Behaviour